 Both the online audience and the level of sophistication in online advertising continue to increase dramatically.
-Advertisers large and small have made the Internet a very significant part of their advertising strategies. eMarketer forecast $58.6 billion in U.S. online ad spending for 2015 (including online and mobile platforms), up from $37.3 billion for 2012.
-Online advertising spending in 2015, at $145 billion, will account, for 27% of all ad media spending worldwide.
+Advertisers large and small have made the Internet a very significant part of their advertising strategies. eMarketer forecast $67.1 billion in U.S. online ad spending for 2016 (including mobile platforms).
+Online advertising spending in 2015, at $145 billion, accounted, for 27% of all ad media spending worldwide.

 Advertisers are faced with daunting new realities when considering the various media they might use to get their messages across.
 Traditional media are losing control over their audiences.
 That means that advertisers can no longer feel secure that their ads on TV, on the radio or in print are going to receive mindshare.
 Gone are the days when television and radio programmers enjoyed captive audiences over a handful of networks, people who happily sat through ad after ad, or planned their schedules around favorite shows.
 Consumers, especially consumers in younger demographics, now demand more and more control over what they watch, read and listen to, and thus more control over the advertising they might be exposed to.